simonepri/geo-maps/README.md

 ## Showcase
 Do you use geo-maps in your application?
 Please [open a Pull Request](https://github.com/simonepri/geo-maps/pulls) to include it here.
-We would love to have it in our list.
+We would love to have it in our list:

+* [country-iso](https://github.com/simonepri/country-iso): 🗺 Get ISO 3166-1 alpha-3 country code for geographic coordinates.

 ## Development
 PRs are **REALLY** welcome.